 Here are a couple of rules regarding what you are allowed to deduct:

 Home office expenses that you deduct using Form 8829 must be directly related to running your business.
 Typically allowed deductions include:

 But don’t get too excited just yet.
-You can only deduct the portion of those costs that are actually related to your home office.
+You can only deduct the portion or percentage of those costs that are actually related to your home office.

 Line 1: First, enter the square footage of your home office that you use exclusively for business purposes.
 As mentioned above, this can’t be somewhere like your dining room that serves multiple purposes.

 Line 2: Then enter your home’s total square footage.
 Use the same unit of measurement that you used in Line 1.